 This article lists 6 science based health benefits which are supported by scientific research.

-I drink Moringa Leaf tea in the afternoon, as it gives me to stamina towards the end of the day.
+I usually drink green tea during the day but lately I have started to drink Moringa Leaf tea in the afternoon, as it gives me to stamina towards the end of the day.
 The herbal tea blend I drink is natural and caffeine free.
 The leaves of the Moringa oleifera tree used in the tea have antioxidants and make a refreshing and flavourful tea.
 Making the tea is easy, just pour hot water over the teabag and let it steep for 5 minutes before enjoying the tea.
 This tea has an earthy flavour similar to that of green tea.
 It is less bitter and you can flavour it with honey, mint or cinnamon to give it extra flavours.

 - 1 mug of water